mosaicnetworks/monetd/docs/giverny.rst

     ├── network.toml
     └── peers.json

-Export
+export
 ======

-Export takes a configuration that has been generated and exports it to the exports subfolder of the giverny configuration folders as a zip file.
+The ``export`` subcommand takes a configuration that has been generated and exports it to the exports subfolder of the giverny configuration folders as a zip file.
 The ``network export`` command has a mandatory network name parameter, and optionally one or more node names.
 If the node names are omitted, all of the nodes for that network are exported.

-Import
+import
 ======

-Import takes a configuration previously exports it and configures ``monetd`` to use the new configuration.
+The ``import`` subcommand takes a configuration previously exported by the ``export`` and configures ``monetd`` to use the new configuration.
 You will always need to specify a network name and a node name for the import.
 The source for the import can be configured thus:

 - ``--from-exports`` --- from the exports subfolder in the giverny configuration folders.
 This is the default output location for the ``export``